 Besides the already mention Treasury, Petra features a dozen of other constructions, some Roman ruins, an incredible Beduin cave-homes, and, since it’s situated inside a canyon, a stunning natural sights.

 Pssst!
 I have a detailed guide that will take ou around everything inside Petra.
 Don’t miss it out!

 Why do you need a Petra Photo Guide?

 Most people visit Petra on a day trip from Amman or Aqaba.
-Jordan is not that big, so the day trip is very convenient, but there’s one problem – Petra is not a small place.
-There is no way you can explore everything in just the few hours the day trip gives you.
+Jordan is not that big, so the day-trip is very convenient, but there’s one problem – Petra is not a small place.
+There is no way you can explore everything in just a few hours during a day-trip.

 My Petra photo guide will help to set your priorities and get the exact photo you want.
 And if you have more time to spend in the Rose City, I’d give you tips about some of the longer paths inside and the photo-opportunities they present.

 Now that we got those things cleared, it’s time to start our hunt for the best photo spots in Petra!
 And we don’t have to search a lot since our first spot is right at the start.

 The whole city of Petra is located inside a canyon, and its main entrance – The Siq – is a 1.2km (0.75miles) long gorge.
 The winding passageway was used as a grand caravan entrance in the past and presents plenty of photo opportunities.

 Making your way through the Siq, you’d enjoy a few nuances of pink rocks blended with ancient engravings and small structures.
 And while you’d probably encounter dozens of beautiful spots, there are two absolute must-haves.